 It’s no secret that going through a foreclosure is quite tough.
 From the impact that foreclosure will have on your financial status to the stress that it can cause both you and your family, foreclosures are infamously difficult & scary.
 However, arguably one of the worst things about foreclosure for most people is that it will take their homes away from them, which can be quite heart-wrenching.

-Not only does it suck to be uprooted from your home, where you’ve lived, and raises your children for “x” number of years because you’ll have to find a new place to live, and fast.
+Not only does it suck to be uprooted from your home because you’ll have to find a new place to live, and fast.
 This is also quite terrible because of the emotions and sentimental value that your property may have for you.
 If you’ve lived in a place for very long, you’ll likely have developed quite a few beautiful memories there.
 As such, it can be very difficult to let go of all of that when the bank comes knocking on your door.

 But what if I told you that there may be a few options that you can turn to in order to keep your property either during, or after a foreclosure.
 In this blog, we are going to expand on these, and answer the question of how to stay in my home after foreclosure.
 So if you don’t want to sell your house during foreclosure, or lose it because of the process, read on to discover your options.

 Stay In My Home After Foreclosure in MinneapolisMN

 Read on to explore this subject in-depth, and learn more about ways to stay in your house after foreclosure.

 A recent study estimates that 47% of all foreclosed properties in the US are still occupied.
 Now, when you first see this stat, you may be surprised… but we’re not.
 What most people don’t realize is that banks don’t want to foreclose.
 They are in the business of making money.
 And the best way for them to do this is by loaning people money.
 However, when they have to foreclose on a house, the bank is forced to own the house until they can find a way to sell it and get back their initial investment.